Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/ods-api-db-ods-minimal/alpine/pgsql/README.md

 # Ed-Fi ODS Database

-Provides a Docker image of the Ed-Fi ODS database's "populated template", containing a small set of sample (fake) school and student data, running on Microsoft SQL Server 2022.
+Provides a Docker image of the Ed-Fi ODS database's "minimal template", containing a small set of sample (fake) school and student data, running on PostgreSQL 13.

 SA user is disabled after initial setup.